Connectivity graphs of uncertainty regions: Introduction

 \section{Introduction}

 Finding an optimally connected substructure in a network is one of the fundamental combinatorial optimization problems in network design.
-The standard problem of minimizing the total edge cost in the network amounts to a minimum spanning tree, which can be computed by straightforward greedy methods.
+The standard problem of minimizing the total edge cost in the network amounts to finding a minimum spanning tree, which can be computed by straightforward greedy methods.
 A closely related problem that has gained in importance in the context of wireless networking is to consider the ``bottleneck'' problem of minimizing the length of the longest edge.
-This corresponds to choosing the necessary power and thus range for the routers to be placed at nodes.
-Often, greedy methods still yield optimal solutions.
-However, the situation changes when the location of devices becomes part of the problem: How should each location be chosen from a given neighborhood, such that the solution to the resulting bottleneck connectivity problem is optimal?
+A solution to this problem allows one to choose a point set of lowest power, where equi-power routers are to be placed at nodes, such that a message can be relayed between any two nodes.
+However, the situation changes when the locations of devices becomes part of the problem: How should each location be chosen from a given neighborhood, such that the solution to the resulting bottleneck connectivity problem is minimized?
 The neighborhoods can be the result of imprecise input data, or simply arise from a geometric range of possible locations; depending on the scenario, the choice of locations can be optimistic (i.e., best case) or adversarial (i.e., worst case).

 Let $U$, $|U|=n$, denote a family of uncertainty regions, e.g., a family of disks, squares, line segments or pairs of points.
 For each uncertainty region $u_i \in U$, $1 \leq i \leq n$, one point $p_i$ is to be chosen inside this region $u_i$.
 Let $P$ be the set of points chosen.
-For some value $\alpha \in \mathbb{R}$, we define the {\em connectivity graph} $G_{\alpha}=(V,E)$ of $P$ with respect to $\alpha$ as follows: $V=P$ and $E = \{ (p_i \in P, p_j \in P), \|p_i-p_j\|_2 \leq 2\alpha\}$.
+For a value $\alpha \in \mathbb{R}$, we define the {\em connectivity graph} $G_{\alpha}=(V,E)$ of $P$ with respect to $\alpha$ as follows: $V=P$ and $E = \{ (p_i, p_j)\in P\times P, \|p_i-p_j\|_2 \leq 2\alpha\}$.
 Thus, the graph connects a pair of points with an edge whenever closed disks of radius $\alpha$ centered at these points intersect.
-We can now formally define the main problem, {\em Best Case Connectivity with Uncertainty} (BCU), that we study in this paper.
+We can now formally define the main problem, {\em Best-Case Connectivity with Uncertainty} (BCU), that we study in this paper.\\

 {\bf The BCU Problem.} Given a set $U=\{u_1,\ldots, u_n\}$ of $n$ uncertainty regions, find the minimum value $\alpha$ for which there exists a choice of point set $P=\{p_1,\ldots, p_n\}, p_i \in u_i$, such that the connectivity graph $G_{\alpha}$ of $P$ is connected.